© Crown copyright 2017

-At the top is a small area containing the CDM and CMGR.
-Their role is community oversight and regular contact with the leaders.
+At the top, you’d have a small area containing the CDM and CMGR.
+Their role is community oversight and regular contact with leaders.

-Below that is an area that takes the remaining top half of the pyramid.
-The area is extended via a fat line running parallel to the side of the pyramid, all the way to the bottom.
-This area contains the ‘leaders’.
+Below that would be an area that takes the remaining top half of the pyramid and extends - via a fat line running parallel to the side of the pyramid - all the way to the bottom.
+This area contains leaders.
 In a healthy, self-sustaining community, leaders do most of the day-to-day community contact.

-Inside the ‘leaders’ area are 2 smaller shapes.
-1 is bigger than the other.
-The bigger 1 contains the ‘Engaged Users’ and the smaller 1 the ‘Catalysts’.
+Inside the leaders’ area you might have two smaller shapes - one bigger than the other.
+The bigger one contains engaged users and the smaller one, catalysts.
 All leaders play slightly different roles supporting the community.
 They encourage newbies to feel welcomed and participate in discussions.
 The catalysts are critical in ensuring that the community’s user needs are met.

-Below the leaders area, on the left hand side, is a fat line running parallel to the side of the pyramid, all the way to the bottom.
-It contains new members of the community, also known as ‘newbies’.
+Below the leaders area, on the left hand side, you’d have a line running parallel to the side of the pyramid, all the way to the bottom.
+This contains new members of the community, also known as newbies.

-The rest of the pyramid is split into 2 sections, 1 on top of the other.
-The top section contains the ‘regular’ community members.
-The bottom contains the ‘Lurkers’.
+The rest of the pyramid is split into two sections, one on top of the other.
+The top section contains the regular community members.
+The bottom contains the lurkers.

 Your aim is to move members up the pyramid.
-If you reduce ‘lurkers’ to a minimum, your community will probably becoming self-developing and self-sustaining.
+If you reduce lurkers to a minimum, your community will probably become self-developing and self-sustaining.

 Going beyond the ‘usual suspects’

-If you don’t understand the user needs and perspectives of less vocal members, they are unlikely to grow as community members.
+If you do not understand the user needs and perspectives of less vocal members, they are unlikely to grow as community members.